 Unfortunately, 85% of the world’s workforce is disengaged, phoning it in, and resulting in $7T loss in productivity (Gallup, 2017).
 Now consider all the amazing things the 15% of us who are engaged have created.
 Now multiply that by 6.
 That’s what’s possible when we ignite purpose, belonging and flourishing worldwide.
 Imagine 8B fully activated souls making their highest contribution, exploring the unknown, celebrating the wonders of nature, mining the depths of our wisdom and unleashing our unlimited fount of creativity.
 But first, we have to get our shit together as a nation.
 Then we can show the way.
 It begins with us.

 There is a reason Bruce Springsteen sold twice as many albums internationally as he did in the States.
 There is a reason President Obama was awarded the Nobel Peace Prize in the first year of his Presidency, despite having accomplished very little.
 He wasn't a notable humanitarian, nor an accomplished legislator.

-President Obama won the Presidency and Nobel Peace Prize for the same reason.
-Deep down, there is a place in each person that wants the United States to live up to its purpose and promise.
+President Obama won the Presidency and Nobel Peace Prize, because, deep down, there is a place in each person that wants the United States to live up to its purpose and promise.
 President Obama is the embodiment of the American promise.
 He is living proof that a nation of immigrants, descendants of the formerly enslaved, and the survivors of genocide, of people from all corners of the globe, can constitute themselves according to ideas, a sacred archetypal idea, to become a place where anyone, no matter their skin color, who they love, how they worship or who their daddy is can fulfill their destiny and belong.
 Truly belong.

 President Obama re-ignited our desire to belong.
 Through his words, he transmuted pluribus into unum, which he began 4 years before his Presidency in his now famous 2004 DNC Convention speech: